A Guide to Contract Manufacturing in Vietnam

 - Potential for scaling volume over time

-In Vietnam, many factories are open to low-to-mid MOQs, such as 250–500 pcs, for first orders.
-This compares to China's typical 1,000+ unit requirements.
+Many factories in Vietnam are open to low-to-mid MOQs, such as 250–500 pcs, for first orders.
+This is quite reasonable compared to the typical 1,000+ unit requirements set by Chinese factories.
 However, lead times and costs are heavily influenced by batch size, so clarity helps align expectations.

 Before engaging factories, define your sourcing model: